-The observed inconsistency in results for the same map across various seeds suggested that the issue was related to the random sections of the code.
-The original EMalign algorithm performs several steps to align the volumes, which take the reference volume, the query volume, and other optional variables such as Nprojs (number of projections to use) and downsample (downsample size) as inputs.
+The observed inconsistency in results for the same map across various random seeds suggested that the issue was related to the random sections of the code.
+The original EMalign algorithm performs several steps to align the volumes.
+It takes the reference volume, the query volume, and other optional variables such as Nprojs (number of projections to use) and downsample (downsample size) as inputs.
 Initially, 15,236 rotation matrices are generated and stored in a variable called Rots.
 From this set, Nprojs rotation matrices are randomly selected and applied to the query volume to generate Nprojs projection images.
 Subsequently, the same process is repeated for the reference volume by randomly selecting and using Nprojs rotation matrices to generate projection images.

 The modifications involved consolidating the random selection of rotation matrices into a single step, thereby allowing control over which matrices were used for each volume.
 Initially, the first Nprojs sampled matrices were applied to the query volume, and the latter Nprojs to the reference volume.

-Switching the Assignment of the Rotation Matrices: After obtaining a correlation value for the initial direction of assignment (query to reference), the algorithm also applied the first Nprojs matrices to the reference volume and the latter Nprojs to the query volume.
+Switching the assignment of the rotation matrices: After obtaining a correlation value for the initial direction of assignment (query to reference), the algorithm also applied the first Nprojs matrices to the reference volume and the latter Nprojs to the query volume.
 This reverse order was evaluated, and the direction yielding the higher correlation value for the downsampled volumes was chosen for the final alignment parameters.

-Re-Selecting the Rotation Matrices: Upon the calculation of the downsampled volume alignment based on the default directionality, two new random sets of Nprojs rotation matrices are sampled.
+Re-Selecting the rotation matrices: Upon the calculation of the downsampled volume alignment based on the default directionality, two new random sets of Nprojs rotation matrices are sampled.
 The alignment parameters are subsequently re-evaluated employing this new selection.
 The parameters that yield the highest correlation for the downsampled volumes are then selected and applied to the original volumes.

-C. Modification to the Optimization Process:
+C. Modification to the optimization process:

-Replacement of BFGS Optimization: The original BFGS optimization step was replaced with ChimeraX's built-in 'Fit in Map' command, which performs similar final refinements.
+Replacing the BFGS Optimization: The original BFGS optimization step was replaced with ChimeraX's built-in 'Fit in Map' command, which performs similar final refinements.

 BFGS Algorithm – The Broyden–Fletcher–Goldfarb–Shanno (BFGS) algorithm is a widely used iterative method for solving unconstrained nonlinear optimization problems.
 Named after its developers, this algorithm is particularly valued for its efficiency and robustness.
 It approximates the second-order Hessian matrix of the objective function by iteratively updating an inverse Hessian matrix using gradient evaluations.
 The BFGS method is known for its superlinear convergence properties, making it a powerful tool for optimizing complex functions with a high degree of accuracy.
 Within the context of EMalign, the BFGS algorithm refines the alignment of density maps by optimizing their correlation values, thereby enhancing alignment quality and ensuring minimal residual errors.

 'Fit in Map' – this volume alignment tool, integrated within the ChimeraX platform, optimizes the placement and alignment of molecular structures within density maps.
-Utilizing a comprehensive search algorithm, 'Fit in Map' identifies the optimal fit of a model within an electron microscopy (EM) map, considering both rotational and translational adjustments to ensure accurate positioning within the density map.
+Utilizing a gradient based search algorithm, 'Fit in Map' identifies the optimal fit of a model within an electron microscopy (EM) map, considering both rotational and translational adjustments to ensure accurate positioning within the density map.
 The 'Fit in Map' tool capitalizes on ChimeraX's robust optimization algorithms, which handle large datasets and complex molecular structures efficiently.
-In the context of the EMalign algorithm, the 'Fit in Map' feature is employed to further optimize the alignment of post-aligned maps, thereby enhancing the accuracy and quality of density maps alignments.
+In the context of the EMalign algorithm, the 'Fit in Map' feature is employed to further optimize the alignment of maps aligned by EMalign, thereby enhancing the accuracy and quality of density maps’ alignments.